benjaminvandammeholberton/netflix_clone/README.md

 - **Preview:** Users can preview movies before watching.
 - **Launch Movie:** Users can launch selected movies for playback.

-### Authentication:
-- Handles authentication using email.
-- Supports OAuth authentication with Google and GitHub.

 ## Technologies Used:

 - Framework: Next.js